wizardkids/weather/readme.md

 ## Prerequisites
 Before running this script, you need an API key from OpenWeatherMap.
 You can sign up for a free account at [https://openweathermap.org/api](https://openweathermap.org/api).

-Change the name of the config.ini.template file to config.ini and then edit the file, inserting your API key and location data in the obvious locations.
+Change the name of the config.ini.template file to config.ini and then edit the file, inserting your API key and location data in the obvious locations in the file.

 ## Help

 The weather app provides extensive information, requiring that the CLI be somewhat robust.
-A manual provides complete information for each option, arguments, and commands.
+A manual provides complete information for all commands, arguments, and options.

 `python weather.py manual`

-CLI help is available for the main app as well as many commands.
+Help is extensive, being available for every command, including the overall app.
 For example:

 `python weather.py --help`</br>
-`python weather.py location --help`</br>
+`python weather.py location --help` --> help for the location command</br>
-`python weather.py daily-summary --help`
+`python weather.py daily-summary --help` --> help for the daily-summary

 ## Usage
 ```